whiffee/Jupyter_caveman/readme.md

 __Install the Python IDE Pyzo__

-To get a quick look at the viability of the code execution machinery, use apt to install the Pyzo program; then configure the shell with logical defaults.
+To get a quick look at the viability of the code execution machinery, use apt to install the Pyzo program; then run it and configure the shell with logical defaults.

 <img src="images/configure_pyzo.png" width=27% height=27%/>